Diversity, Equity, Inclusion Advocacy Workshops

 Award/Grant

-Up to $1,000 for research project resources, professional development, or conference presentation will be awarded.
-The total number of grants awarded will be one per classification (i.e., faculty, staff, student or student group).
-If funds are awarded, the University of Lynchburg and the DIIG Grant Program must be recognized in any resulting publication or presentation of research.
+Up to $1,000 for research project resources, professional development, or conference presentations will be awarded.
+The total number of grants awarded will be one per classification (i.e., faculty, staff, student, or student group).
+If funds are awarded, the University of Lynchburg and the DIIG Grant Program must be recognized in any resulting research publication or presentation.

 Important Dates